Zeal treats privacy and confidentiality very seriously.

 - people who currently work for us, have worked for us or who are interested in working for us.
-We have written a separate privacy notice for this group.

 If you believe that we are processing your personal information, but you are not included in the above list please contact us to discuss this.

 - the personal information that we collect and use;